robey/crow-metrics-viz/README.md

 - `/history.json`

   A JSON object where each key is the name of a metric, and each value is an array of the metric's values over the past hour (or whatever span you configured), in order from oldest to newest.
 A special key `"@timestamp"` gives an array of the corresponding timestamps for these values, in epoch seconds.

+- `/metrics`

+  A prometheus-formatted plaintext metrics snapshot, if requested in `options`.

 ## License